How to Make A Cushion Cover Step By Step

 5. The fabric covers the zipper so you can’t see it.

-18″ Cushion Insert* – I prefer feather inserts because they retain their shape over time.
+- 18″ feather pillow inserts* – I prefer feather inserts because they keep their shape over time.
 For this project, I used an 18″ square pillow but there are a range of sizes and shapes available.

 1. If your fabric has a pattern, determine which part of the fabric you want to use for the front of the cushion.

 2. Figure out how big your front piece of fabric needs to be.
 This will be the size of the cushion insert plus ¾“ on each side for seam allowance.
 E.g. for an 18” square pillow plan to cut a 19½” x 19½” square for the front.